polyfem/polyfem.github.io/docs/tutorial.md

     "position": 0.01
 }]
 ```
 The sphere will be body 1, the selection is a sphere, for the mat the selection is an "axis-plane".
 For axis-planes the axis (1,2,3) represent $x,y,z$, the sign indicates the direction of the plane, and the position the offset.
 For this example, we are setting body id 2 to everything that has $y$-coordinate less than 0.01m (i.e., the thin mat).
-Using the body ids we can set the per-body material parameters by adding to the json
+Using the body ids we can set the per-body material parameters by adding to the JSON
 ```json
 "body_params": [{
     "id": 1,